Orthodontics for Children and Adults

 Conclusion: Enjoy a Straighter Smile, Crown and All

 Don’t let a crown on your tooth hold you back from achieving a straighter smile.
-Orthodontic technology has come a long way – special adhesives and careful techniques make it perfectly feasible to put braces on crowned teeth.
+Orthodontic technology has come a long way.
+Special adhesives and careful techniques make it perfectly feasible to put braces on crowned teeth.
 Many patients with crowns get braces without any issues, ending up with beautifully aligned teeth and their crowns intact.

 If you have concerns about braces because of a crown, the best step is to consult with an orthodontist.
 They’ll answer your questions and explain the plan for your specific case.
 In Queens, you can reach out to Dr. Boris Pinhasov at BP Smiles Orthodontics for expert advice and treatment.
 We’re here to ensure that everyone, even those with crowns or other dental work, can confidently pursue the smile of their dreams.